-In addition, and in accordance with its risk-based audit plan and through its periodic assignment, Group Internal Audit provides independent and objective assessments on the adequacy, effectiveness and efficiency of the internal control system.
+In addition, and in accordance with its risk-based audit plan and through its periodic assignment, Group Internal Audit (GIA) provides independent and objective assessments on the adequacy, effectiveness and efficiency of the ICS.
+Any findings and risks lead to recommendations and management remediation actions which are followed up by GIA.